imsnif/bandwhich/README.md

 cd /usr/ports/net-mgmt/bandwhich && make install clean
 ```

-#### Windows / Other Linux flavours
+### Building from source using `cargo`

-`bandwhich` can be installed using the Rust package manager, cargo.
+`bandwhich` can be installed using the Rust package manager, `cargo`.
 It might be in your distro repositories if you're on linux, or you can install it via [rustup](https://rustup.rs/).
 You can find additional installation instructions [here](https://doc.rust-lang.org/book/ch01-01-installation.html).

 The minimum supported Rust version is **1.65.0**.